|

 up at my place in Cooks Hill.
 Reg became our manager, we looked

 up to Reg and he was our own Brian Epstein (we never looked back).
+Through Reg we meet Tom Delany a 2HD radio

 announcer who was putting on Stomps (surf dances).
 Reg Mason